Questions About Restraining Orders in New Jersey

 - Yes.
 You need to file a motion to vacate the restraining order showing a change in circumstances and good cause.

-False Allegations of Domestic Violence Help – Contact us Today
+Free Consult on Domestic Violence in NJ – Contact us Today